-wide area networks (e.g. Internet cloud).
+As oppose to NS2 simulator [2], Planetlab provides no control over the components and execution sequence of the algorithms, as it overheres the communication delays and congestion conditions of wide area networks (e.g. Internet cloud).
 Hence, some of the execution scenarios and environmental settings used for the simulation environment do not apply in this adverse and unpredictable, large-scale, real-time environment.
-Furthermore, since no global snapshot of the system may be acquired, the we relied on local decisions and readings of each individual participant in the system.
+Furthermore, since no global snapshot of the system may be acquired, we rely on local decisions and readings of each individual participant in the system.

-4.2 Experimentation Platform
+6.2 Experimentation Platform

 Our test environment consists of a set of writers, readers, and servers.
 Communication between the nodes is established via TCP/IP.
-For our experiments we used the machines that appear in Table 2.
+For our experiments we used the machines that appear in Table 3.
 Those were in total 20 machines.
 Our implementations were written in C++ programming language and C sockets were used for interfacing with TCP/IP.

 Each of those machines was used to host one or more processes.
 The servers were hosted on the first 10 machines.
-If the number of servers exceeded the number of hosts then each host was running more then one server instance in a round robin fashion.
+If the number of servers exceeded the number of hosts then each host was running more than one server instance in a round robin fashion.
 For instance, if the number of servers were 15 then two servers were running in each of the first 5 machines, and one server instance on each of the remaining 5 machines.
 In other words the $1^{st}$ and $11^{th}$ servers were running on the first machine, the $2^{nd}$ and $12^{th}$ servers on the second machine and so on.
-Note that the choice of the first 10 machines was such as to split our servers throughout the world.
+Note that we choose the first 10 machines such as to split our servers geographically throughout the world.
 The readers and the writers were started on all 20 machines starting from the $10^{th}$ machine and following a round robin technique.
 Thus, some of the first 10 machines could run a server and a client at the same time.